|

 1942

-reason why Walter Damrosch left NBC [Nicky Blair's Carnival] Miriam LaVelle,
+why Walter Damrosch left NBC [Nicky Blair's Carnival] Miriam LaVelle, dancer,

 Mansfield News Journal 16th